Ways PPC Consultants Look for Negative Keywords

 - Look for Search Terms Without Conversions

 Not every search term will always convert, and that’s fine.
 But as your campaigns acquire more and more data, watch out for terms that do not convert and have high volume.
 If the number one search term in your report has never converted, this means you’re spending most of the money on low-quality traffic.
-Keep a close on the search term report, set s limit on the acceptable range, and add the search terms in as negative keywords that exceed the limit.
+Keep a close eye on the search term report, set a limit on the acceptable range, and add the search terms in as negative keywords that exceed the limit.